liamaxelrod/HTML_CSS_javascript_Notes/README.md

-# 1. CSS Notes Website
+# 1. Codeing Notes Website

-A website for my notes While useing w3schools to refresh my memory on HTML & CSS.
+A website for my notes While useing w3schools to refresh my memory on Javascript, HTML & CSS.

 I used vercel to host the website.